chocolat-chaud-io/stator/.github/pull_request_template.md

 - [ ] Ensure you respect all the requirements of the issue you completed.
 - [ ] `conditional` UI/UX improvements: Try to think how you would like the feature to have been build if you get into the role of the end user.
 E.g: when you click a button, a modal opens up, personally as a user when I press escape I would like the modal to be closed.
 - [ ] Review your code as if you were reviewing someone else's code.
 Don't hesitate to refactor everywhere you think your code could be cleaner.
 - [ ] Test thoroughly every new feature you added and try to think if your changes could have affected some other flows.
-E.g: you modified a generic component used in other areas; if you think it can cause issues, please test these other areas.
+E.g: you modified a generic component used in other areas; if you think it can cause issues, please test these other areas.- [ ] Squash all the commits into a single one (if you make any PR fixes create separate commits).
+- [ ] Tag a reviewer.
+- [ ] Move the issue to review in progress once you've completed the checklist.

 ### Pull request reviewer checklist